arjita-jaiswal/Computer-Networking-with-Python/README.md

 # Computer-Networking-with-Python
-Implemention of computer networking algorithms using Python.
+Implemention of computer networking algorithms using Python and C++.
 Computer Networking algorithm questions with solution.